30 New Ways to Eat Scrambled Eggs

 When you're short on time and scrambling to get a meal on the table, this recipe is "eggs-actly" what you need.
 There's a short ingredient list, and cooking is kept to a minimum.
 Plus, with green pepper and tomato, it's colorful. —Taste of Home Test Kitchen

-Refrigerated crescent roll dough make these savory breakfast pockets a snap to prepare.
-For a delicious variation, substitute shredded Swiss cheese for the cheddar cheese.—Taste of Home Test Kitchen, Greendale, Wisconsin
+Refrigerated crescent roll dough make these savory breakfast pockets a snap to prepare. —Taste of Home Test Kitchen, Milwaukee, Wisconsin

 My husband and I try to eat healthy, but finding new meals for breakfast is a challenge.
 By adding tomatoes, spinach and garlic to traditional eggs and egg whites, we can have a dish that is both light and satisfying.—Wendy G. Ball, Battle Creek, Michigan.